 In this article, learn how to add policy coverages to policy records.
 Use policy coverages to track additional information about a policy’s product or set of products.
 Also, learn how to use field sets to change the data you can document for a policy coverage.

 Policy records have a Coverages tab that you can use to capture additional information about a policy’s product or set of products.

 To add policy coverages:

 - Go to the policy record and set a coverage type.

 - The coverage type determines which field set is used on the Coverages tab.
 A field set is a group of data fields that are standard to the health and life insurance industry.
-In the screenshot below, we selected the “Life” coverage type as an example.
+In the screenshot below, we selected the “Health” coverage type as an example.

 - Go to the Coverages tab.

-- Add a carrier product to the policy coverage (optional).
+- Associate a carrier product to the policy coverage (optional).

-- You can choose to add an existing carrier product or create new.
-Either way, once added, you can access the product's documents (benefit summary, plan grid, and brochure), if available, on the Coverages tab.
+- You can associate an existing carrier product or create new.
+This allows you to quickly access the product's documents (benefit summary, plan grid, and brochure), if available, on the Coverages tab.

 - Enter coverage details and save when ready.